Hoya macgillivrayi F. M. Bailey

 Bloom Time: Mid-spring to early summer

 Hoya macgillivrayi is a fast-growing climber and twiner with light green, thick, oval, and pointed leaves set opposite each other on the twining stems.
-Flowers are up to 2.4 inches (6 cm) wide and appear on long stalks borne in umbels of 6 to 10 flowers, each connected at a central axis.
+Flowers are up to 2.4 inches (6 cm) wide and appear on long stalks arranged in umbels of 6 to 10 flowers, each connected at a central axis.
 They are dark burgundy with five sepals and five petals.
 The stamen are enclosed in the corona.
-The fruits produced are two pairs of follicles that are 10 inches (25 cm) long from which a flat seed is produced that is distributed by the wind.
+The fruits are two pairs of follicles, up to10 inches (25 cm) long, containing seeds distributed by the wind.

 How to Grow and Care